act65/Jupyter/Notes.md

 Am I sure that this is right? what is the $k \neq i$ all about?

+Surely for MNSIT we are uninterested at the lowest level of local structure?
+As pixels are normally next to other pixels, we already know this...
+What we want to correlate is ???

 ### So how does this relate to t-SNE?
 * This is the distribution that the probabilities are taken from.
 * High variance preserves global structure and low variance preserves local structure